qase-tms/qasectl/docs/command.md

 - `--environment`, `-e`: The environment where the test run will be executed.
 Optional.
 - `--milestone`, `-m`: The milestone of the test run.
 Optional.
 - `--plan`: The test plan of the test run.
 Optional.
+- `--tags`: The tags of the test run.
+Optional.
 - `--output`, `-o`: The output path to save the test run ID.
 Optional.
 Default is `qase.env` in the current directory.
 - `--verbose`, `-v`: Enable verbose mode.
 Optional.